sranso/spacetime/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-The license is available at [LICENSE.txt](https://github.com/spacetimeup/spacetime/blob/master/LICENSE.txt).
-Licenses for libraries used in this project are available in the [LICENSES directory](https://github.com/spacetimeup/spacetime/tree/master/LICENSES).